ansible-lockdown/RHEL8-CIS/README.md

 - reports - This is a protected branch for our scoring reports, no code should ever go here
 - all other branches** - Individual community member branches

+## Lifecycle

+- devel branch release
+  - Updates - bug fixes PRs etc

+    We aim to get the majority merged to devel in approx 2-4 weeks.
+This maybe expedited if a customer has a requirement.

+- Main branch release
+  - New benchmark version release

+    Dependant on the number of changes required and customer priorities we aim to carry the initial update in around 4 weeks.

+  - merge of devel for updates

+    This is dependant on the severity and impact of issues closed.
+Normally a release alignment every 8-12 weeks (sometimes much quicker)

+- Audit
+  - This is generally released in alignment with the this remediation role for releases.

 ## Community Contribution

 We encourage you (the community) to contribute to this role.
 Please read the rules below.